EndBug/add-and-commit/README.md

     tag: 'v1.0.0 --force'
 ```

+### Git arguments

+Multiple options let you provide the git arguments that you want the action to use.
+It's important to note that these arguments **are not actually used with a CLI command**, but they are parsed by a package called [`string-argv`](https://npm.im/string-argv), and then used with [`simple-git`](https://npm.im/simple-git).
+What does this mean for you?
+It means that string that contain a lot of nested quotes may be parsed incorrectly, and that specific ways of declaring arguments may not be supported by this libraries.
+If you're having issues with your argument strings you can check whether they're being parsed correctly either by [enabling debug logging](https://docs.github.com/en/actions/managing-workflow-runs/enabling-debug-logging) for your workflow runs or by testing it directly with `string-argv` ([RunKit demo](https://npm.runkit.com/string-argv)): if each argument and option is aprsed correctly you'll see an array where every string is an option or value.

 ### Adding files:

 The action adds files using a regular `git add` command, so you can put every kind of argument in the `add` option.
 For example, if you want to force-add a file: `./path/to/file.txt --force`.